hamza08003/MicroPython_HD44780-i2c-LCD_Libraries/README.md

 ### 3. Now you are ready to perform different operations on your LCD

-   Try this basic example to display 'Hello World' on your LCD Screen
+   Try this basic example to display numbers count on your LCD Screen

    ```python
    from machine import I2C, Pin